Metaform/aruba-poc/README.md

 The PoC consists of two main classes of components:

-1. base infrastructure, consisting of the IssuerService and the Provisioner agent
+1. , consisting of the IssuerService and the Provisioner agent
 2. participant infrastructure, consisting of the Identity Hub, the Control Plane and the Data Plane plus their dependencies (primarily PostgreSQL and Vault).